JeremyRand/namecoin.org/docs/faq/index.md

 Namespaces are name prefixes used by applications to distinguish between different type of names in Namecoin.
 For example, `d/example` is the domain name `example.bit`, and `id/example` is an identity.
 Namespaces help prevent multiple applications from accidentally conflicting.
 Namecoin itself isn't aware of namespaces, and namespaces don't have any effect on validation rules; they are only used by higher-level applications that use Namecoin.

-### Why is there a separate name_new step?
+### Why is there a separate `name_new` step?

 This is to prevent others from stealing your new name by registering it quickly themselves when they see your transaction.
-The name is not broadcasted during the name_new step, only a salted hash of it.
-There is a mandatory minimum delay of 12 blocks before you can broadcast your name with name_firstupdate; this means that by the time other people know what name you're registering, they would have to reverse at least 12 blocks in order to steal the name.
+The name is not broadcasted during the `name_new` step, only a salted hash of it.
+There is a mandatory minimum delay of 12 blocks before you can broadcast your name with `name_firstupdate`; this means that by the time other people know what name you're registering, they would have to reverse at least 12 blocks in order to steal the name.

 ### How are names represented?